lexinlevan1/INST377-Final-LetUsCook/docs/developer-manual.md

 - **Bug 2**: Vercel App Deployment Issue
   - **Description**: Vercel deployment often creates issues that may not keep up with pushed repo, may need to use different domains
   - **Current Status**: Redeploy with a different project name once in a while

+- **Bug 3**: Dangerous website
+   - **Description**: Upon opening the website, there is a message indicating that our site is "dangerous"
+   - **Current Status**: we are unsure of why this is happening and our next steps are to figure our why this is happening and find a solution

 ### Roadmap
 - **Feature 1**: User Authentication
   - implement user authentication with secure login